 If a case proceeds to hearing, I assist my client in marshalling the facts, obtaining favorable witnesses, and understanding how to present themselves at the hearing – the best tone to take, what to say and not to say, and questions to pose to any adverse witnesses.
 I will usually contact the General Counsel for the college.
 Often, the college's attorney makes sure that the school follows its own rules, and will sometimes help to prevent an overreaction by college officials.

 Sexual assault cases are especially treacherous for the accused student.
 Rape is a terrible crime that should be severely punished.
-On college campuses, a sexual assault allegation against a male students by a female student, places the male student at risk for being found responsible and expelled, even if he is innocent.
+On college campuses, a sexual assault allegation against a male student by a female student, places the male student at risk for being found responsible and expelled even if he is innocent.
 Under pressure from the federal Department of Education, colleges and universities must use the lowest evidentiary standard, "preponderance of the evidence," to determine whether a sexual assault occurred.
 There is a witch hunt mentality on many campuses, causing accused male students to be presumed guilty simply because they have been accused.
-Men wrongly expelled from their college as a result of a sexual assault accusation, are increasingly suing their schools for violation of Title IX, contractual promises, and other violations of law.
+Men wrongly expelled from their college as a result of a sexual assault accusation are increasingly suing their schools for violation of Title IX and other violations of law.
 Eventually, I expect the courts to pay more attention to the rights of accused men.
 Currently, though, courts are overly deferential to colleges.
-When a male student is accused of sexual assault, the assistance of a Massachusetts college student disciplinary defense lawyer at the earliest stage, is critical.
+When a male student is accused of sexual assault, the assistance of a Massachusetts college student disciplinary defense lawyer at the earliest stage is critical.